Coronavirus death toll climbs to 108 in Mercer County

 So far, 11,524 people in Mercer County have been vaccinated, or 19.6 percent of the county’s population.

-In neighboring Virginia, a new virus-related death was confirmed Tuesday by the Virginia Department of Health in Tazewell County, which is now reporting a coronavirus-related death toll to date of 41.
+In neighboring Virginia, a new virus-related death was confirmed Tuesday by the Virginia Department of Health in Tazewell County, which is now reporting 41 COVID-19 related deaths to date.
 Buchanan County also reported a new death, the 33rd virus-related death to date in Buchanan County.

 — Contact Charles Owens at cowens@bdtonline.com